XieConnect/CircuitService/README.md

     ant runhamming

 It invokes the "runhamming" bash script to run both the server and the client.
-The output goes to the file ** results/hammingserverout **.
+The output goes to the file <i> results/hammingserverout </i>.

-To run the Levenshtein distance application, type:

-    ant runlevenshtein

-Similarly, the output goes to the file results/levenshteinserverout.

-To run the Smith-Waterman application, type

-    ant runsw

-Similarly, the output goes to the file results/swserverout.
+For the Levenshtein distance application, the corresponding ant task is: <i>runlevenshtein</i> ; and for the Smith-Waterman application, it is: <i>runsw</i> ; for secure AES, it is: <i>runaes</i>.

-To run the secure AES, type:
+To run the secure ln(x) application, type:

-    ant runaes
+    ant runln

-Similarly, the output goes to the file results/aesserverout.
+## Our Enhancements
+- Split online and offline phases of circuit evaluation;
+- Run online phase as a backend service, constantly taking inputs from the net;
+- Customized circuits for a few computations;
+- Allow for returning multi-value results from circuit;
+- Added necessary documentation to source code;
+- etc.

+## TO-DO
+- Parallel execution on subcircuit level;
+- Faster OT protocol;

+## Copyright & Licence
+Refer to LICENSE file and authors.

 ## Authors
+* Wei Xie <XieConnect@gmail.com>

-* Yan Huang, University of Virgina
+* Yan Huang, University of Virgina  (author of original FastGC)

-* Wei Xie, Vanderbilt University

-## Licence

-This software package is made freely available under the MIT license.

-Copyright (C) 2010 by Yan Huang

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.